-In 2008, the Compensation Committee of the Board of Directors evaluated the Company's director compensation against the Company's peer group and other North and South Carolina based companies and determined the compensation package for directors was low compared to the compensation of other boards, given market cap and revenue differences.
-Effective June 1, 2008 the annual fee for non-employee directors increased to \$40,000.
+In 2008, the Compensation Committee of the Board of Directors evaluated the Company's director compensation against the Company's peer group and other North and South Carolina based companies and determined the compensation package for directors was low compared to the compensation of other boards, given market capitalization and revenue differences.
+Effective June 1, 2008, the annual fee for non-employee directors increased to \$40,000.
 Similarly, the additional fee for the Committee Chairs of the Corporate Governance and Nominating Committee and the Compensation Committee increased to \$5,000 per year and the Committee Chair of the Audit Committee's additional fee increased to \$10,000 per year.
 The fees for attending each Board of Directors meeting and each committee meeting scheduled other than in conjunction with a regularly scheduled Board of Directors meeting did not change.

-The Committee also initiated annual equity-based awards under the 2004 Amended and Restated Incentive Compensation Plan for each director effective June 1, 2008.
-The 2008 awards were subject to a five-year time-based vesting requirement, with 33%, 33% and 34% of the grant vesting on the third, fourth and fifth anniversaries of the grant date, respectively.
-The Committee has approved stock awards for each director effective June 1, 2009 that are not subject to vesting requirements or any other restrictions.
+The Committee approved stock awards for each director effective June 1, 2009 that were not subject to vesting requirements or any other restrictions.
+At its March 2010 meeting the Committee approved stock awards for each director effective June 1, 2010.
 The Committee intends to grant similar stock awards in future years.
 All subsequent grants will be effective June 1 each year.